mason-sp18-cds-101-001/cds-101/content/Syllabus/syllabus.md

 *   Third day late, by 11:59pm: -30%
 *   Fourth day or later: no credit

-The writeup for the midterm project and your final course portfolio are exceptions and must be submitted by the due date.
+The above does not pertain to the reading questions and answers, which must be submitted before the posted date and time to receive credit.
-Late submissions will not be accepted.
+The writeup for the midterm project and your final course portfolio are also exceptions and must be submitted by the due date; late submissions will not be accepted.

 Presentations, such as for the midterm project or the final interview, must be given on the scheduled date and cannot be made up.